giovannicruz97/super-snacks-api/README.md

 ![](https://media.giphy.com/media/12NUbkX6p4xOO4/giphy.gif)

-Magic was built with the porpouse to offer a quickstart to code RESTful APIs.
+Magic was built with the purpose to offer a quickstart to code RESTful APIs.
 It comes with MongoDB, Koa.JS and Jest.
 All of it shipped into a Docker infrastructure.

 ## Requirements